 Common Stimulant Weight Loss Ingredients

-Caffeine is by far the most common stimulant ingredient found in weight loss supplements.
-Caffeine is rarely the sole ingredient though is often combined with other stimulants for greater energy potential.
-Caffeine can be found naturally in over 60 different plants with cocoa, tea, gurana, yerba mate, and kola nut some of the most common.
+Caffeine is by far the most common stimulant ingredient.
+Many weight loss supplements offer active ingredient.
+Therefore caffeine is rarely the sole ingredient.
+Therefore often combined with other stimulants for greater energy potential.
+In addition Caffeine found naturally.
+Over 60 different caffeine plants make up cocoa, tea, gurana, yerba mate, and kola nut some of the most common.

-As most nutritional supplements are herbal and not pharmaceutical products the source of the caffeine is often listed on the nutritional label.
+As most nutritional supplements are herbal.
+Therefore pharmaceutical products caffeine source listed on the nutritional label.

-Caffeine works to increases adrenaline which is a hormone that can stimulate the release of fat cells into the blood stream to be used as energy.
+Caffeine increases adrenaline.
+Adrenaline is a hormone stimulates the release of fat cells.
+Fat cells enter blood stream and create energy.
 A recent study found that consuming a milligram of caffeine supported people in burning 0.1 calories per day.
-This can be converted to taking 150mg of caffeine to an extra 15 calories.
+Therefore this converted to taking 150mg caffeine and achieve extra 15 calories.
 Many of the strongest weight loss supplements contain 300mg of caffeine.
+(1)

 Green tea or green tea extract is another common weight loss ingredient with two active compounds to support weight loss.
-First, green tea is a natural source of caffeine with the benefits stated above and the second is epigallocatechin gallate (EGCG).
+First, green tea is a natural source of caffeine.
+In addition its benefits stated above and the second is epigallocatechin gallate (EGCG).

-Garcinia cambogia is an extract from a tropical fruit made famous from Dr. Oz.
+Garcinia cambogia is an extract from a tropical fruit.
+In addition Dr. Oz made famous.
 The active ingredient in garcinia cambogia is hydroxycitric acid (HCA).
 HCA can block the enzyme ATP citrate lyase which supports the body in storing less fat.

-The research on garcinia cambogia has been mixed.
-One 12-week study did show a positive body fat reduction with participants taking garcinia cambogia supplements over the placebo group.
+The research on garcinia cambogia is mixed.
+For instance one 12-week study did show a positive body fat reduction with participants taking garcinia cambogia supplements over the placebo group.
 Like many weight loss supplement ingredients, they are rarely taken alone and often part of proprietary blends of a variety of different types of ingredients.
+(3)

 Yohimbine is almost as common as caffeine in weight loss supplements.
 You find yohimbine from the bark of the yohimbe tree.
-Yohimbine and yohimbe are used interchangeably in many of the information about different diet pills.
+Yohimbine and yohimbe are used interchangeably.
+Therefore find either listed.

 Yohimbine has the ability to increase levels of not just adrenaline though noradrenaline and dopamine as well.
 This has the potential for greater fat burning and metabolic boosts.

-Synephrine has been found in many studies to have a positive relationship with weight loss and boosting metabolism.
+In addition studies of Synephrine found weight loss and metabolism boosting positive relationship.
 The key benefit of synephrine is many studies have found that the weight loss benefits come without increases in heart rate and blood pressure.
+(5)

 For most people the effects of stimulants are handled just fine.
 Like in all cases moderation is the key and following correct dosages on the different products is essential.